 It seems almost too intuitive to notice, but a lot of people, especially marketers, don’t even consider subtitles when creating their video content.
 Subtitles are an invaluable extension to any video content out there, whether it be video ads, films, TV shows, and now, vlogs.

 Some people doesn’t like subtitles and insist that it’s disturbing, but they may not be seeing the big picture.
 Subtitles do a lot more than just present the speech or the conversation of a video.
 In fact, subtitles, captions, and other transcriptions are pretty advantageous to all types of video content.
-Here are five great benefits of subtitles!
+Here are six great benefits of subtitles!

 1. Provide clarity of any technical language, jargons, full names, and brand names